+We work closely with parents and carers to support children.
 We are proud to be a caring, nurturing and supportive school.
 We believe that children need to feel happy, secure and safe in order to meet their potential.
 Every child is treated as an individual.

-We use the Thrive programme, which is new to our school this year, to support our children with SEMH.
+We use the Thrive programme to support our children with SEMH.
 Children are initially assessed by a Thrive trained colleague and their teacher.
 This is then used to set targets and strategies to support the child's specific needs.
 This is shared with parents so that the strategies can also be used at home.

-If a child is exhibiting challenging behaviour we try to find the causes and then adapt so we can to alleviate the behaviour.
+If a child is exhibiting challenging behaviour we try to find the causes and then adapt so we can alleviate the behaviour.